sblantipodi/firefly_luciferin/docs/index.md

 - Temp files cleanup to save disk space on startup.
 - Fire effect was too slow on light firmware, fixed.
 - Improved precision of the capture area when using margin.

-### In the previous release:

-- ***Breaking changes***: requires `Glow Worm Luciferin` firmware (v5.6.1).
-- **Capture enhancements.** Bias Light effect is now smoother than before.
-The change/transition between the brightness steps is now more linear.
-- **Added an option to group LEDs.** The more LEDs you group, the smoother the Bias Light effect will be.
-Grouping LEDs afflicts precision.
-- **Bottom row split adjustment is now possible.** You can now configure the gap size.
-(Closes #69).
-- **Grabber area adjustment.** You can now choose the size of the grab area.
-(Closes #68).
-- **LED corner skip.** The corners now have a horizontal and vertical adjustment feature for the gap.
-(Closes #67).
-- **Color temperature correction no longer affect microcontroller's performance.** Microcontroller's performance has been improved by 40% when using color temperature correction.
-- **Added more gamma steps** for a better fine tuning of the gamma.
-- Fixed an issue that prevented screen capture when on some resolutions with some LEDs configurations.
-If you encountered this issue, no more black LEDs when capturing the screen.
-- Audio functionality broke when changing the UI language, fixed.
-- Fixed language typos.